ghostsnglitter/Game-Dev-Library/README.md

 - This guide is quite comprehensive and split into separate articles.
 This document contains a general overview, with the titles of different sections linking to the respective articles.
 - The guide covers game development in *Unity* (although this only really becomes important during production).
 - I am writing this guide alongside the development of my first game, `SLINGSHOT`, which I will be using as an example throughout.
-- Go to the `Wiki` section on GitHub to find a progress overview, as well as information on how to contribute.
+- Go to the `Wiki` section on GitHub to find a progress overview.
+- Go to the [`CONTRIBUTING`](CONTRIBUTING.md) file to find information on how to contribute.

 [[Back to Top]](#complete-guide-for-solo-game-development)